 To view a list of sample processing workflows:

-Log on to the application using your logon credentials.
+Log in to the application using your log in credentials.

 Note: If you have more than one assigned location, you are prompted to select the location for which you want to access CIRRASPEC data.